|

 According to a study by P. W. Owston and L. P. Abrahamson hand weeding has been the mainstay of forest -nursery weed-control programs.
 Amounts reported vary from 1 to 80 person-hours per acre over an entire season, the variation resulting from differences in weed populations, management philosophies, and other practices.

-The Weed Twister and other hand tools of its class that we will examine and compare in this paper, are all fairly simple in design, have few, if any, moving parts, and, for the most part, are not motorized.
+The Weed Twister and other hand tools of its class that we will examine and compare in this paper, are all fairly simple in design, have few, if any, moving parts, and, for the most part, are not motorized, except for the new drill-ready Turbo Weed Twister.
 With all the technology available in California, often housed in the same valleys which nurture our bountiful crops, we are not yet at the point where we are discussing more sophisticated tools.
 A classification and comparison of other hand tools used primarily in home gardens is presented on the Weeder Features page.
 Perhaps the new regulations may spur the imagination of California's technology leaders to invent the laser weeder, for example.
 Imagine a light weight laser wand that can exterminate any weed of any size and shape with a lightning-quick zap?
 Could the next evolution be the robo weeder?
 Visualize the robotic rover automatically weaving through the fields and deftly taking out each enemy by intelligently making the identity and status of every growing thing in its path.
 Recent advances in online graphic object recognition, such as the work being done by Microsoft, may eventually lead to uploading images of plants by cell phone and receiving a species identification search response.
 Robotic Cultivator System Sometime within the next few years, though, there may be a new mechanized weeding system available to growers, which will save them hundreds of dollars per acre.
 Over the past three years, David Slaughter, a researcher at the University of California-Davis, has been working on perfecting a precision weed control robotic cultivator system that can tell the difference between weed seedlings and tomato seedlings in the field.
 On the back of the mechanism, there would be several mounted miniature hooded sprayers that would go in between the rows and spot spray the weeds, leaving the tomato plants and everything else in the field untouched.
+Machine vision based detection of volunteer potatoes in cropped fields is also being studied by the Wageningen University, a Dutch university in Europe, which claims to be the leading European university in the Life Sciences.

 We acknowledge that new technology is often a double edged sword.
 New jobs are created and old jobs are eliminated.
 More efficiency usually means lower cost and less people on the payroll.
 Politics and legal conflict have brought us to the historical point where we are today examining new and old methods of precisely removing weeds.
 The grower will benefit by better tools and methods of precise weed removal regardless of the political context of the day.
 More efficient and ergonomic tools will be of value to both growers and laborers whether or not traditional methods are restricted by society.
 ERGONICA WEED TWISTER Although we're not talking about the robo weeder or the laser weeder here, the patented double helix design of the Ergonica Weed Twister is an advanced state of the art of probing and pulling out weeds by the roots in a precise and efficient manner.
 Its pointed double coils are designed to efficiently penetrate the soil and can be used to screw deeply into the root structure of the weed.
 The coils can also be applied as a circle-shaped hoe, gliding along a shallow path beneath the surface of the soil to unearth new weeds and seedlings with very short root structures.
 Both the deep root extracting and the shallow depth hoeing applications of the Weed Twister are of special importance to precise weeding in the agricultural setting.
 We will examine these and other features more analytically in comparison to competing designs below.
+Organic Growers may Use this tool as an alternative to hand weeding when crops are closely spaced and extra precision and care is required.
+Works great for both new seedlings and deep-rooted weeds in various situations including around the edges of plastic mulch.
+View this new lineup of Weed Twister models as an alternative to short-handled tools and knives that often injure workers and increase labor costs.
 Several Weed Twister features have ergonomic value.
 The name of the manufacturer, Ergonica, was derived from "Ergonomic America."
 The standard model is 36 inches in length and weighs about one pound.
 This design has been in production and distribution through internet marketing in the United States for several years.
 Although it has never been distributed through normal retail channels, the Weed Twister has thousands of happy customers who often come back and buy extra Weed Twisters as gifts for their friends.
 A few nursery stores in southern California also carry the original 36-inch Weed Twister model.
 In the agricultural setting, a longer handle prototype has been designed for testing and development and is now available for online purchase.
 We have recently tested a 42-inch and 48-inch Weed Twister model in several farms in Oxnard and Davis, California, where we successfully removed such weeds as little mallow, goosefoot, yellow nutsedge, purslane, nightshades and lambsquarters.
 These were preliminary tests aided by the UC Cooperative Extension and limited in scope with the intent of evaluating the general applicability of this tool in agriculture and to compare the ergonomics of the various Weed Twister models.
 These initial agricultural tests have also led to refinements in the design of the tool including the sharpening of the thicker coiled tines, the optional 8-inch T-handle expansion kit, and the addition of the bar grip in the 54-inch model for increased torque strength and speed when twisting into deep roots in clay soil.

 While fully automated robotic weeding machines are still in the development and testing phases, it appears that a semi-automated solution, such as a drill-powered device may provide relief to weed pressure without excessive labor costs.
 Perhaps a robotic device may be hooked up with a Turbo Weed Twister instead of a jet of chemicals?
 What it takes is possibly looking outside the box of chemicals, as productive as they have been in the recent decades, and looking for quicker and more efficient plant removing mechanical tools controlled by robotic weed detection and guidance systems.
 CLASSIFICATION STANDARDS To meaningfully compare competitive tools and technologies we need to determine the definitions of the applicable classes.
 We offer the definitions of the classes we have used as examples to use for reference only.
 If needed, we expect the industries involved as well as the appropriate regulating bodies will more formally establish appropriate standards.
 Ergonomic - Long Handle The Ergonomic handle has a length of at least 30 inches.
 This is also known as the Long Handle and the Back-Saving Handle.
 The standard model of the Weed Twister, with a length of 36 inches, fits into this standard.
 A number of other weeders listed on this website also comply with this standard.
 A sub-class of this with a length of at least 45 inches is the Extra Long Handle or Industrial Length Handle.
 The 48-inch and 54-inch Industrial Weed Twister models fit into this class.
 The Full Length Handle has a length of at least 60 inches.
 It should be noted that current Cal OSHSB regulations define long-handled tools as those with handles at least 48 inches in length.
 The latest regulations restrict the use of either long-handled or short-handled weeding tools from a stooped, kneeling or squatting position.
 The 48-inch Weed Twister model and the 54-inch Dual Grip Weed Twister model would both be acceptable for agricultural use in California.
 Hand weeding may be acceptable under the new regulations in situations where it is proven to be the only practical way to effectively remove weeds without damaging crops.
 Light Weight We define a Light Weight hand weeder as a tool with a weight of 2 pounds or less.
 A sub-class of this standard would be the Very Light Weight standard with a weight of one pound or less.
 The standard Weed Twister, with a weight of one pound, falls into the Very Light Weight classification.
 The 48-inch Weed Twister weighs less than two pounds and the 54-inch model with the added bar grip weights 3 pounds.
 These standards are appropriate only for the Long Handle tools as defined above.
 Precision Weed Removal Tool The measure of precision is inversely related to the dimensions of the action point of the weed removal tool.
 In other words, a 3-inch hoe blade is more precise than a 5-inch hoe blade.
 We have used a maximum of 3 inches in width to determine the classification of a tool as Precise.
 Most of the hand weeders that are claimed by their manufacturers to be "precise" on the market today fit within the 3-inch standard.
 We have extended this class to smaller dimensions by defining the Very Precise class as a tool with an action point width of 2 inches or less.
 The Extremely Precise tool has a dimension of one inch or less.
 The Weed Twister standard model has a width of 2 inches in diameter and is thereby classified as Very Precise.
 Because of the forceful manner by which a hoe is normally applied to the target area, that is with a hammering or hacking motion, the effective precision of this tool may be compromised.
 The hacking motion exposes to possible damage anything in the path of the tool and handle as it is applied.
 With the swift motion, it also requires great accuracy to hit the target precisely and effectively.
 Every hack increases the possibility of damage to nearby plants.
 This increases the effective precision area for a 3-inch hoe blade to possibly 6 inches or more.
 Even the short hoe requires a relatively violent motion compared with the Weed Twister and other precision tools on the market today.
 Thus, a 3-inch hoe may effectively be not precise since its normal use required by its design exposes to damage an area greater than 3 inches.
-STANDARD CLASSIFICATIONS AND ECONOMIC / ERGONOMIC TRADE-OFFS When I bought my Chevy Suburban a couple of years ago, I selected it with the purpose of carrying bulky loads of Weed Twisters to various locations for marketing, trade shows, distribution, etc. It's classified as a truck, and when used as a truck, it is very efficient.
-When it's used to drive me alone with no payload across town to visit friends, it's relatively inefficient.
-The standard Weed Twister is a Long Handle, Very Light Weight, Very Precise hand weeder.
+STANDARD CLASSIFICATIONS AND ECONOMIC / ERGONOMIC TRADE-OFFS The standard Weed Twister is a Long Handle, Very Light Weight, Very Precise hand weeder.
 When comparing it to other tools, the comparisons should be made against other tools in the same class.
 The agricultural models with 48 and 54 inch handles are in a different class.
 These models are Extra Long Handle, Light Weight, Very Precise hand weeders.
+The newest 60-inch model is designed especially for wheelchair gardeners.
 If we expand the diameter of the coils of the Weed Twister, we may change it from the Very Precise class to the Precise class.

 We propose more tests in agricultural settings with perhaps several lengths to determine the optimum trade-off.
 There are actually two advantages to shorter Weed Twister lengths: 1) less weight, and 2) more efficient motion depending on the distance between the worker's hands and the target weeds.
 We may also find that the optimum length may depend somewhat on the height of the worker.
 In this case, we may offer the grower the option to purchase a number of tools at different lengths, and allow each worker to pick the tool he or she finds to be most comfortable and efficient for himself or herself.
 There may also be trade-offs in efficiency when modifying a tool to be more precise.
 For example, a 3-inch hoe blade may be less efficient than a 5-inch hoe blade because it takes more work to cover a larger area.
 However, it may be less effective when 3-inch precision is necessary to protect the crops.
 The need for precision is the justification for using relatively inefficient tools.
 Depending on how much precision is needed, relatively less efficient tools may be appropriately selected.
 We would not be looking at hand tools at all, if the required precision and care for all of our crops could be accomplished with tractor-driven solutions or chemicals.